 An air handler contains the parts that move the air throughout your home, called the blower.
 It is typically set inside the home and operates with both the heating and cooling pieces of your HVAC system.
 If you take a quick look at an air handler, it might closely resemble a furnace.
 Air handlers can operate with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s operating with.

 Exactly like an air handler works with an AC system, an air handler works in tandem with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than creating it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
 This can be confusing for some people, but it's not too complex and we're happy to explain the difference.
 An air handler includes the blower, and several other components inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s feasible that you won’t need one.
 However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Understanding all of your home’s heating and cooling pieces for the Naples climate is probably a little impractical, but there are a number of things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Service Experts a call at 239-908-6991 or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Service Experts a call at 239-908-6991 or set up a free appointment online today.